fablabnbg/EspWebServo/README.md

 CAUTION: The accesspoint mode alone does not work reliably.
 The servo only initializes after the device succeeds in connecting to a network.
 The blue led of the ESP module lights up, when the servo is powered.

 The servo can be moved by accessing e.g.

 * http://192.168.4.1/servo?id=1&pos=0
 * http://192.168.4.1/servo?id=1&pos=90
 * http://192.168.4.1/servo?id=1&pos=180

-A simple TCP protocol for use with e.g. RoboRemo is also supported:

- *   servo 1 pos 0
- *   servo 1 pos 180
- *   servo 1 speed 255
- *   servo 1 speed 0

 The network for the station can be reconfigured with e.g.